arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/Applications/gatk/README.md

 ### Serial Hot-spot Profile

-List of top-10 functions / code locations from a serial profile.

 For the C6gn (ARM) with `arm` compiler, here are the top ten application routines, with associated % of runtime. `taskset` is used to limit JVM/GATK to one core.